rkansara1/ECE-4160/labs/lab10/writeup.md

 ### Prediction Step

-The next function performs the prediction step for the bayes filter
+The next function performs the prediction step for the bayes filter.
+In this step we are updating the belief based on the odometry data.

 ```python
 def prediction_step(cur_odom, prev_odom):